 The "FREQUENCY COUNTER INPUT" connector (BNC type) is for use as a frequency counter only.
-It is described in section 4.x.

 Note: The following is a description of the opening or default menu used by the MFJ-259B.
 This unit also has an advanced user section in section 4.0.